robinlafage/Information_Retrieval/Assignment 2/README.md

 #### Options
 - `-h`, `--help`: Show help message and exit
 - `-m MODEL`, `--model MODEL`: Model to use for reranking.
 By default, `../model_data/model.pth` is used.
+- `-q questionsFile`, `--questionsFile questionsFile`: Path to the questions file.
+By default, `../questions.jsonl` is used.

 #### Example
 ```bash